-As with a CRAO, multiple treatments for BRAO have been proposed; however, there are currently insufficient data to demonstrate any conclusive benefits from intervention that supersede the natural history of the disease.
-When presented with an asymptomatic BRAO, the most important approach for the clinician is to conduct a systemic evaluation that includes a careful medical history and an assessment for systemic disease, preferably in conjunction with the patient's internist.
+As with a CRAO, multiple treatments for BRAO have been proposed; however, there are currently insufficient data to demonstrate any conclusive benefits from intervention beyond the natural history of the disease.69 When presented with an asymptomatic BRAO, the most important approach for the clinician is to conduct a systemic evaluation that includes a careful medical history and an assessment for systemic disease, preferably in conjunction with the patient's internist.

-For symptomatic carotid disease with more than a 70% carotid artery occlusion, an endarterectomy has demonstrated a better outcome than medical therapy.6,53-55 (I++, good quality, strong recommendation) When the carotid occlusion is between 50% and 70%, the value of endarterectomy is less certain.
-Even in cases of severe carotid occlusion, medical therapy is generally recommended when the surgical team has a record of low periprocedural stroke and mortality rates.
+For symptomatic carotid disease with more than a 70% carotid artery occlusion, an endarterectomy has demonstrated a better outcome than medical therapy.
+5,70-72 When the carotid occlusion is between 50% and 70%, the value of endarterectomy is less certain.
+5,73 The role of imaging for active carotid disease and subsequent therapy is currently evolving.

 In general, antiplatelet and statin therapies will apply to the vast majority of affected patients.
-Carotid interventions will apply to less than 30% of patients.
+Carotid surgery will apply to less than 30% of patients.
+11,47,73